 - Software Engineering

 - User Experience

 - Hardware Engineering

-Depending on the role, your interview process may be graded using the Google Coding Interview Rubric.
+Your interview process may be graded using the Google Coding Interview Rubric, depending on the role.

 Here are the internship programs available for Business roles: